danielwood1992/reusable_slurm_pipeline/README.md

 Usage:

 Once you've set up your base_file with paths to your various files of interest, and modified the various sh scripts to make your pipeline, start by running your First_Step.sh.
 Once some have finished running, you can then submit your (first) Intermediate_Step.sh script.
 Repeat this later for your remaining Intermediate_Step.sh scripts or Final_Step.sh scripts.
-The progress files should keep track of which steps have finished for which, so you can re-run them without modification until all the steps have been completed for all the files.
+The progress files should keep track of which steps have finished for which, so you can re-run all of them without modification until all the steps have been completed for all the files.

 DW To Do: